 You may constantly hear about new matters that should worry you and the rest of society.
-Don’t purchase products that has BPA.
-Steer clear of the microwave.
-Only store your food in glass jars, not plastic.
+Don’t purchase products containing BPA.
+Stay away from the microwave.
+Only store your leftovers in glass jars, not plastic.

-Now your neighbors are telling you about indoor air quality (or IAQ) in Longmont.
-You shouldn’t use anything with chemicals to wipe down your counters.
-You should install an air purification system.
-You need to use essential oils as an alternative to air fresheners.
+Now your neighbors are talking to you about indoor air quality (or IAQ) in Longmont.
+Don’t use anything with chemicals to wipe down your counters.
+You need to invest in an air purification system.
+You should use essential oils instead of air fresheners.

 And on and on it goes.

-So you stop listening to all the noise and just do the best you can.
-We understand - why stress about one issue if you will have to constantly worry about everything else?
+So you start to turn a deaf ear to all the noise and just try and live your life.
+We get it - why panic about one issue if you will have to constantly worry about everything else?

 It affects your health